 On June 5, 2019, one of the eyasses was found on the ground outside the Transamerica building.
 Thankfully the eyas was not injured, but had not yet learned to fly well enough to get back to the scrape.
 Chris Pullen, associate property manager with Corporate Office Properties Trust, worked with guidance from the United States Fish and Wildlife Service Chesapeake Bay Field Office and the Chesapeake Conservancy to safely capture the eyas in a box.
 A former Chesapeake Conservancy employee, Patrick Smith, who works nearby at Pride II, came over to assist.

 The eyas was checked out and rehydrated by USFWS and returned to the scrape on June 6, 2019.
 Read more in the Baltimore Sun.
+Following an annual, public bird-naming contest, the two falcon eyasses were named on July 12.
+The male falcon chick was named Zephyr, while the female falcon chick was named Sky.

 We hope you enjoy watching Barb and Boh (a.k.a.
 “Nubo”) care for the two eyasses on the 33rd floor of the Transamerica building in beautiful downtown Baltimore!